|

 Watch School Curriculum

-Courses are offered in Levels 1 and 2, and no
+Courses are offered in Levels 1, 2, 3 and 4, and no

 experience is expected for enrollment in Level 1.
-Level 2 builds progressively on the skills and knowledge acquired in the previous Level.
-Within each level, eight classes are structured for progressive, enjoyable learning.
+Each level builds progressively on the skills and knowledge acquired in the previous Level.
+Within each level, classes are structured for progressive, enjoyable learning.

 During the time a course is offered, a dedicated School Forum will be available for communication between students and instructor.
 Only registered students will have access to the classrooms, forum, and chat.